ruricolist/serapeum/reference.md

 ### `(merge-tables table &rest tables)`

 Merge TABLE and TABLES, working from left to right.
-The resulting hash table has the same test as TABLE.
+The resulting hash table has the same parameters as TABLE.

 Clojure's `merge`.